• About

 Virginia waterleaf’s name comes from its distinctive spots, which resemble water stains.
 The spots may fade on older leaves.
 Leaves tend to be dark green, usually with 3, 5 or 7 deep lobes, covered with a fine fuzz.
 Stems may also have hairs.

 Virginia waterleaf grows up to 30 inches tall.
 It has very recognizable flowers, which grow in clusters of bell-shaped blossoms with spiky stamens.
 They bloom mid to late spring and range in color from white to dark violet.
-Mine are a light lavender.
+Mine are pink to light lavender, among the several weeds with pink flowers I find in the garden each season..

 Samuel Thayer points out that the leaves of Virginia waterleaf resemble those of Rudbeckia laciniata (typically called cutleaf coneflower).
 He reports in his first guide that they taste “unpleasant,” though his most recent guide includes Rudbeckia laciniata as an overlooked plant long prized by the Cherokee.
 He notes the non-edible buttercup might be confused with Rudbeckia laciniata, so it’s worth familiarizing yourself with buttercup as well.